nLab

 Properties

 The characteristic of a field must be either zero or a prime number.
-Basically, this is because the kernel of ϕ K, for K a field, must be a prime ideal.
+Basically, this is because the kernel of ϕ K\phi_K, for KK a field, must be a prime ideal.
+Similarly, the characteristic of an integral domain must be either zero or a prime number.

-Every rig with positive characteristic is in fact a ring, since we have charK1=1.
+Every rig with positive characteristic is in fact a ring, since we have charK1=1\char K - 1 = -1.
 In other words, any rig other than a ring must have characteristic zero (although many rings also have that characteristic).

 If there is any homomorphism at all between two fields, then they have the same characterstic.
 In other words, any extension of a field keeps the same characteristic.